-A great starter salad to get taste buds moving.
+This savoury mango fruit salad sure makes for a great starter to get taste buds moving.
 Plus you can easily prepare all the elements earlier and just assemble when you need to serve.

-Green Mango Salad with Grilled Pineapple and Salty Tamarind Dressing
+Thai Green Mango Salad with Salty Tamarind Dressing

 - 1 pineapple, small

 - 1 Thai green mango , firm, unripe

 - 3 tbsp peanuts, divided (2 tbsp for salad, 1 tbsp for side dressing)

 - 2 tbsp shrimp paste